 Dr. Jinho Lim received the Post-Doctoral Travel Award from the Division of Materials Science of the American Physical Society to support his participation at the 2023 March Meeting.

-The Web of Science has selected Axel Hoffmann as a Highly Cited Researcher in 2020.
+The Web of Science has selected Axel Hoffmann as a Highly Cited Researcher in 2022, which is the fourth year in a row.
 The list recognizes leading researchers in the sciences and social sciences from around the world.
-It is based on an analysis of journal article publication and citation data, an objective measure of a researcher’s influence, from 2009-2019.
+It is based on an analysis of journal article publication and citation data, an objective measure of a researcher’s influence, from 2011-2021.
 More details can be found in the Illinois News Feed.

 Axel Hoffmann is once again part of the DOE-funded Energy Frontier Research Center on Quantum-Materials for Energy Efficient Neuromorphic-Comptuting (Q-MEEN-C), which is led by the University of California – San Diego.
 This center has been renewed for another four year with a total funding of $12.6M.
 Our main focus is to explore magnetic oscillating systems, which can form complex networks of dynamic systems that may resemble the functionalities found in the natural brain.
 A detailed description can be found in the accompanying news stories from UIUC and UCSD.

 Our recent paper “Quantum materials for energy-efficient neuromorphic computing: Opportunities and challenges” has been featured by APL Materials, see the accompanying news story.